What is Computer Virus?

 If you're concerned about computer viruses, it's important to understand the different types that can infect your system.
 In this section, we'll explore the various categories of computer viruses and how they can harm your computer.

-• 2.
-File Infector Virus: This virus infects executable files, such as .exe and .com files.
+- 2. File Injector Virus: This virus infects executable files, such as .exe and .com files.
 Once infected, the virus can spread to other files on your system.

-• 5.
-Trojan Horse: This type of virus disguises itself as a legitimate program.
+- 5. Trojan Viruses: This type of malware disguises itself as a legitimate program.
 Once installed, it can allow attackers to gain access to your computer or steal sensitive information.

 Computer virus, as was mentioned in the paragraph above, is malware that replicates its code into other programs and files.
 Then, this replicated part replicates itself into other files, so the destruction goes exponentially.
 At one moment, the program stops working and may even fail to start.
 Finally, it may turn out that your computer fails to do even a thing without calling the error window.
 In the saddest cases, when the virus damages critical system files, you will see the BSOD when trying to boot Windows.